jltalusan/blog/_posts/2018-07-04-Learning-Git.md

 ## What is Git?

-Git is the most widely used modern version control system in the world today is Git.
+The most widely used modern version control system in the world today is Git.
 Git is a mature, actively maintained open source project originally developed in 2005 by Linus Torvalds, the famous creator of the Linux operating system kernel.

 ## Why Git?
 It's free, widely used, secured and can be accessed wherever you are.